How To Format a Cover Letter in 2024 [+ Examples]

 Remember, hiring managers want to get a sense of who you are, so don't be afraid to let your personality shine.
 Just make sure your cover letter remains professional while showing why you're an awesome fit for the role.

-Pro Tip: For modern cover letter inspiration, check out Teal's modern cover letter templates.
+Pro Tip: For more cover letter inspiration, check out our free cover letter templates.

 How to make a professional cover letter